Ifthekhar1342/AI-ML-based-project-works/A Vision-based Approach for Intelligent Transport System in Urban Area/README.md

 ## Model Implementation and Evaluation
 <p align="justify">
-This project focuses on multi-class vehicle classification using YOLOv8 modeltrained on annotated vehicle images.
-The model is designed to classify images into one of several vehicle categories including cars, buses, trucks, motorbikes, bicycles etc. Several performance metrics were generated :
+This project focuses on multi-class vehicle classification using the YOLOv8 model trained on annotated vehicle images.
+The model is designed to classify images into one of several vehicle categories, including cars, buses, trucks, motorbikes, bicycles etc. Several performance metrics were generated :
 </p>

 -  ### Precision-Recall Curve
 <p align="justify">
-The thick blue line represents the overall performance across all classes along with a mean avarage precision of 0.422. 'car' and 'three wheelers - CNG' have high AP (Avarage Precision) scores, while 'policecar' and 'scooter' have low AP (Avarage Precision) scores.
+The thick blue line represents the overall performance across all classes, along with a mean average precision of 0.422. 'car' and 'three wheelers - CNG' have high AP (Average Precision) scores, while 'policecar' and 'scooter' have low AP (Average Precision) scores.
 </p>

 -  ### Precision-Confidence Curve